GianFederico/GianFederico.github.io/_pages/about.md

 🔎Seeking opportunities to apply knowledge and contribute to the AI field.

-In my free time I enjoy traveling✈️, PC-gaming🎮, Tabletop role-playing games(both as player and GameMaster)🎲, and working out after all *— a healthy body fosters a healthy mind. *💪 \
+In my free time I enjoy traveling✈️, PC-gaming🎮, Tabletop role-playing games(both as player and GameMaster)🎲, and working out after all — a healthy body fosters a healthy mind.💪 \
 I love dogs and all kinds of animals🐾🍂

 <em>"A different error message!
 Finally some progress!"</em>